zimmflo/poe_bot/readmes/installation_and_usage.md

 - copy 0_guest/Plugins folder inside your exilecore2 instance

 ## Important:
-- be sure to disable firewall and disable turning off the monitor, if not sure how to do that, run utils/0_preset.bat
+- be sure to disable firewall and disable turning off the monitor
 - be sure to set the game resolution to 1024x768, otherwise it may cause unexpected behaiviour
 - if you have vpn, make sure that you dont pass connections through ports 50006,50007